 Abnormal posture to the upper back places a lot of strain on the shoulder joint.
 In order to avoid this, you should adopt a proper posture.

 5. Stretching Exercises

 These exercises can be done for shoulder sounds that are not accompanied by pain or swelling.
-Ensure you see a doctor or a physiotherapist before you do any exercises as it may cause more harm to the injured anatomical structure if there is any.
+If you have pain or any symptoms, ensure you see a doctor or a physiotherapist before you do any exercises as it may cause more harm.

 Cross Arm Stretches